Keertilata20/Keertilata20/README.md

 A lot of my curiosity starts with a simple question:

-> **What if software could observe what's happening, understand the context, and respond instead of simply following rigid rules?**
+> **What if software could observe what's happening, understand the context and respond instead of simply following rigid rules?**

 That question has led me down a few interesting paths: